 Lisa Moussaoui, Ph.D.
 Founder

 After studying Applied Psychology at Geneva University, I have done a doctoral thesis on collective pro-social behaviours (blood donation and pro-environmental behaviours) under the supervision of Pr.
 Olivier Desrichard.
 I defended my Ph.D. thesis in 2017, before going to Australian and Belgium Universities to gain broader research experience.
-Upon my return, I am a lecturer and research and teaching fellow at Geneva University.
+Since my return, I have been a lecturer and research fellow at Geneva University.
 My classes focus on behaviour change techniques and intervention evaluation.

 Since 2019, I run in parallel a consulting activity for various partners (Public administration, international organisations) with projects involving behaviour change for health promotion and pro-environmental behaviour.
 The company Behaviour Change Expertise was founded in order to perform this consultancy activity.